 - Divide the ball of dough into 6-8 even parts.

-- Stack tortillas one on top of the other and cover them with a towel to preserve their temperature before served (but you can always reheat them)!
+- Stack tortillas on top of the other and cover them with a towel to preserve their temperature before serving (but you can always reheat them)!
 Enjoy!

 Notes